oviserv/wifi_eap-tls/docs/develop.md

 Test tooling
 A few tools can be used to test and debug FreeRadius:
-- radclient (in freeradius-utils package)
+- radclient (in freeradius-utils package).
+The simple authentication methods that radclient supports are disabled in this configuration.
+So you can use radclient to test if these methods are disabled indeed.
 - eapol_test (in wpa_supplicant package)
 - Under the test directory the tls.conf configuration file is available.
 To use this file
   - Copy the file to the provision directory